New visitor policies initiated

 At Valley Regional Medical Center, we want to provide you and your loved ones with the best healthcare experience possible.
 We remain diligent in our fight against coronavirus (COVID-19) and the health and safety of our patients, caregivers and communities is our top priority.

-At this time, we encourage communication through virtual visitation, which is available at our facility.
-While we understand the importance of in-hospital patients having family members and loved ones by their side, the following visitor policies are necessary in order to best protect patients and those providing care.
+At this time, we encourage family members to stay in touch with their loved ones virtually to stay connected from a distance.
+While we understand the importance of in-hospital patients having family members and loved ones by their side, the following visitor policy are necessary in order to best protect patients and those providing care.

 - One designated visitor is allowed to be with each patient during visiting hours from 10 a.m. to 6 p.m. daily

 - This excludes patients with isolation precautions and/or isolated for potential or positive COVID.